tasada038/nextjs_ros_app/README.md

 ## develop

-Open [http://localhost:3000/api/ros](http://localhost:3000) with your browser to see the API result.
+Open [http://localhost:3000/api/ros](http://localhost:3000) with your browser to see the API result using Hono as routing.

 ## Publish and Subscribe Topics